kashifnizamani/The-Odin-Project-JavaScript/README.md

-# A repository containing the small projects from The-Odin-Project-JavaScript Curriculum
+# A repository containing small projects from The-Odin-Project-JavaScript Curriculum